-"People, who as a result of a diagnosed mental disorder or cognitive impairment, have no awareness of danger from traffic and are likely to compromise their safety, or the safety of others."
+"A Blue Badge can be awarded to a person, who as a result of a diagnosed mental disorder or cognitive impairment, has no awareness of danger from traffic and is likely to compromise their safety or the safety of others."

 Badges will be issued for a period of up to 3 years.

 You will qualify for a Blue Badge if you or the person on whose behalf you are applying is aged three years or over and:

 - Have a diagnosed mental disorder or cognitive impairment and can provide a letter from a Healthcare Professional that confirms this diagnosis AND

 - A Healthcare Professional (excluding a GP), registered Social Worker or a Teacher can confirm that the applicant meets the definition by completing the questionnaire in Section 3 of the application form AND